fledge-iot/fledge/docs/OMF.rst

 precedence over generic rules.

-The AF location may be a simple string or it may also include substitutions from other data points within the reading.
-For example of the reading has a data point called *room* that contains the room in which the readings was taken, an AF location of */BuildingA/${room}* would put the reading in the Asset Framework using the value of the room data point.
+The AF location may be a simple string or it may also include substitutions from other datapoints within the reading.
+For example of the reading has a datapoint called *room* that contains the room in which the readings was taken, an AF location of */BuildingA/${room}* would put the reading in the Asset Framework using the value of the room datapoint.
 The reading

 .. code-block:: console